 Collect your input data

-Collect your input data in a CSV file.
+Collect your input data in a CSV file or files.
 Where possible, AutoAI will transform the data and impute missing values.

 For your convenience, your AutoAI model creation uses the default storage associated with your project to store your data and to save model results, so you do not have to set up any separate repositories.